Rescue of Roger Mallinson and Roger Chapman: Initial contact

 Using a torch (flashlight), the crew was able to review their surroundings and also called their mother ship to update them.
-The full tank of oxygen Mallinson had added had a capacity to last approximately 72 hours, but eight hours had already been used, leaving 64 hours.
+The full tank of oxygen Mallinson had added had a capacity to last about 72 hours, but 8 hours had already been used, leaving 64 hours.

-Mallinson and Chapman spent the first few hours sorting out the submersible which was almost upside down.
+Mallinson and Chapman spent the first few hours sorting out the submersible, which was almost upside down.
 They checked all the watertight doors for leaks and prepared for rescue to come.
-To preserve oxygen they knew they had to make as little physical exertion as possible, not even speaking.
-They made themselves as comfortable as possible as high up as they could get to avoid the foul air that sank down.
+To preserve oxygen, they knew they had to make as little physical exertion as possible, even extending to speaking.
+They made themselves as comfortable as possible as high up in the submersible as they could get to avoid the foul air that sank to the submersible's bottom.

-The pilots had just a single sandwich and one can of lemonade on board.
+The only food items on board were a single sandwich and one can of lemonade.
 They also decided to allow the carbon dioxide in the air to build up beyond the normal 40 minutes to conserve oxygen, which resulted in lethargy and drowsiness for both men.